datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 Member to have been in its possession prior to the disclosure or transmittal to that Member by the Company.

 Section 12.4  Acknowledgement; Remedies for Breach.
-TC "Section 12.4 Remedies for Breach" \\f C \\l "2"   Each Member acknowledges and agrees that the covenants in Sections 12.2 and 12.3 are (i) reasonable in scope and essential to the preservation of the Company's business and (ii)
+Each Member acknowledges and agrees that the covenants in Sections 12.2 and 12.3 are (i) reasonable in scope and essential to the preservation of the Company's business and (ii)
 ***in addition to***, and not in lieu of, any non-solicitation,